Discover how to find and invest in small cap companies BEFORE they hit the big time – potentially making gains of up to 1,000% in under a year.

 Depending on several factors — like your educational and professional background, your appetite for risk, your personal temperament, your goals and targets – you’ll have a natural time frame that suits you best.

 Your small-cap trading strategy has to be designed for your particular time frame.

 Your first duty, then, is to identify exactly what your personal time frame is.
 Are you keen to try to identify long-term small-cap opportunities…promising tiny companies that have a five-year plan for bringing an innovative product or service to market?
 Or do you want to trade in a shorter time frame, banking profits and moving onto the next opportunity?

 Do you want to deeply study the fundamentals of the small caps you want to trade before you invest?
 Or are you willing to take a more carefree punt in the hope of getting in quickly on the ground floor?

 These are some of the questions you have to ask before constructing a small-cap trading system.
 For example, if your goal is to double your capital in three years and you expect to spend time researching and studying once a week, you may feel comfortable with a long trading time frame.

 You might then open positions based on a weekly or monthly time frame.
 If your goal is, say, a 10% return per month, with a daily monitoring of your portfolio, you may want to be more proactive with an important trade activity and might need a shorter time frame.

 Some final tips for trading small caps

-Trading any stock takes a bit of thought and effort.
+Trading any stock takes a bit of thought and effort, even if they look like the best small cap on the ASX.
 Small caps are even trickier.